Herne heads to US for Trans Am campaign - Speedcafe

 It marks a completely different career direction for Herne, who once had his sights set on competing in the Supercars Championship.

-After starting his Trans Am career in the TA2 Muscle Car Series in 2019, finishing the season as Rookie of the Year, Herne was set to make his debut in the 2020 Bathurst 1000 with Garry Rogers Motorsport, only to be famously denied the seat due to not having accrued the prerequisite amount of Superlicence points.
+After starting his Trans Am career in the TA2 Muscle Car Series in 2019, finishing the season as Rookie of the Year, Herne was set to make his Supercars debut in the 2020 Bathurst 1000 with Garry Rogers Motorsport, only to be famously denied the opportunity due to having his application for a Superlicence dispensation knocked back.

 From there, he went onto secure back-to-back titles in the National Trans Am Series for the squad that had backed him for a Supercars debut.